Charouz Racing System: History

 In November 2018, it was announced that Charouz would serve as a junior team to the Sauber Formula One team from 2019 onwards.
 For 2019, the team expanded into the newly created FIA Formula 3 Championship, while continuing its collaboration with US Racing in ADAC Formula 4.

 In December 2019, after a season competing as the Sauber Junior Team, Charouz revealed that it would revert to its former name for 2020.

 Louis Delétraz and Pedro Piquet were the first drivers to be announced for the squad.
 Both drove for the Charouz Racing System in its third consecutive season in the FIA Formula 2 Championship.

 For the 2021 season of the FIA Formula 2 Championship, Charouz initially ran with a lineup consisting of German David Beckmann and Brazilian Guilherme Samaia, with former Formula 3 driver Enzo Fittipaldi replacing David starting at the round in Monza.
+Logan Sargeant would take Charouz's lone victory in FIA Formula 3 that year, helping the team to 5th in the constructor's championship.

+Fittipaldi would continue for 2022, partnering Cem Bölükbaşı at the start of the season.
+Their Formula 3 team ran 8 different drivers throughout the season, and finished 10th in the championship, with Francesco Pizzi scoring the team's solitary point.

+In 2023, German team PHM Racing took over the assets of the Charouz F2 and F3 teams, racing under the moniker PHM Racing by Charouz.

+From the 2024 season onwards, the F2 and F3 teams were fully rebranded to PHM AIX Racing, and then to AIX Racing, after an acquisition from the AIX Investment Group.